What is lactation period of Desi Cow?

 Abstract.
 Milk yield recorded at a weekly interval throughout a lactation period of 40 weeks was utilized to model lactation curve of Sahiwal cattle.

-READ ALSO: What is the disadvantage of using bytecode?
+READ ALSO: What is the maximum weight a person can lift?

 Which indigenous cow gives more milk?